 Ultrabrite TM Gaussia Luciferase Assay Reagent is an improved assay reagent which would be particularly useful in screening applications due to high sensitivity.
 The bioluminescent signal using the Ultrabrite GAR reagent is significantly brighter than that observed with our standard GAR-2B reagent or other commercial Gaussia luciferase assay reagents (see Figure 2) when assaying the commonly used Gluc double mutant (M2).
-The Ultrabrite [TM] Gaussia Luciferase Assay Reagent is amenable to HTS applications as high assay sensitivity makes it particularly useful when working with applications involving gene expression from weak promoters).
-Even when using the Native Gluc reporter the sensitivity is 10X higher than that obtained with GAR-2 or other commercial reagents www.targetingsystems.com
+The Ultrabrite TM Gaussia Luciferase Assay Reagent is amenable to HTS applications.
+The high assay sensitivity makes it particularly useful when working with applications where high signal intensity is desirable (e.g. working with weak promoters) as even when using the Native Gluc reporter the sensitivity is 10X higher than that obtained with GAR-2 or other www.targetingsystems.com

-Fax: (619)-562-1326 • info@tarqetingsystems.net
+Fax: (619)-562-1326 • info@targetingsystems.net